Deterministic scale-invariant dynamics in a logistic Game-of-Life model: Numerical Methods for Cluster Characterizations

 However, it should be noted that the box-counting behavior holds only until the box size reaches the size of the clusters.
 Similar to other percolation models \cite{christensen2005complexity}, this relationship can be understood in terms of the mass of a given cluster at the percolation threshold:

-where \( S_i(\lambda_P; \ell) \) is the number of sites in the \( i \)-th cluster for a given window length \( \ell \), which corresponds to the effective box size in the counting process.
+where \( S_i(\lP; \ell) \) is the number of sites in the \( i \)-th cluster for a given window length \( \ell \), which corresponds to the effective box size in the counting process.
 When \( \ell \) exceeds the characteristic cluster radius \( R_s \), further increasing the window size (i.e., the effective box size) does not capture additional cluster sites; instead, the larger boxes simply encompass the existing sites, leading to no increase in the count of occupied boxes.
 This is because the cluster is now fully covered, meaning that regardless of additional window size increases, the same number of boxes is needed to cover the entire cluster.
-This results in a flattening behavior, as seen in \Fref{fig:BoxCounting}b, where smaller clusters are fully covered by a constant number of boxes.
+This results in a flattening behavior, as seen in \SupNoteFigref{fig:BoxCounting}b, where smaller clusters are fully covered by a constant number of boxes.

+Moreover, to assess the stability of the capacity dimension, we plot $\langle \dc\rangle$ computed at $\lP$ versus system size in \SupNoteFigref{fig:capacityDimbysize} (error bars denote the standard error).
+As the grid size increases, the estimated $\dc$ remains stable, and the $\dc$ values of lower-ranked clusters converge to values that differ only minimally from that of the largest cluster, as expected.
+The deviations from this common value at small grid sizes arise primarily from a finite-size shift of the percolation point toward lower $\lambda$ (see Sec.~\ref{sec:Second_largest_divergence}).

-\subsection{The scaling fits and fractal dimension at $\lambda=\lambda_P$}
+\subsection{The scaling fits and fractal dimension at $\lambda=\lP$}

-\Fref{fig:ScalingFits} presents the \ref{fig:ScalingFits} presents the numerical fits for the scaling of cluster sizes \( \langle S_i(N) \rangle \) across different percolation regimes.
-We perform fits on data points for system sizes \( N \) from 200 to 1000 in increments of 10.
+\SupNoteFigref{fig:FractalDim_NthLargest}(e) presents the numerical fits for the scaling of cluster sizes \( \langle \cS_i(N) \rangle \) across different percolation regimes.
+We perform fits on data points for system sizes \( N \) from 200 to 1300 in increments of 50.
 A moderate system size, such as \( N = 200 \), ensures statistically consistent cluster dynamics across various \( \lambda \) neighborhoods, independent of initial configuration.
-Since \( \lambda = 0.86055 \) does not exactly match the analytical percolation point and has additional significant decimal places beyond \( 0.00001 \), it is expected that, like other percolation models, system scaling will eventually deviate from a perfect power law \cite{stauffer1994introduction}.
-Therefore, as in other percolation models, fits should be performed in the small \( N \) regime.
-Consequently, for our numerical fits, the small \( N \) regime $[200,1000]$ is selected.
+Since \( \lambda = 0.86055 \) does not exactly match the analytical percolation point and has additional significant decimal places beyond \( 0.00001 \), it is expected that, like other percolation models, system scaling will eventually deviate from a perfect power law \cite{Stauffer1994}.